calebeoliveira/laravel-elixir-jade/README.md

 ### Options
 For Jade's options, see http://jade-lang.com/api/

-But wait, there's more!
-You can also set `blade: false` to compile to *.php instead of *.blade.php.

 All other options should be pretty straight forward.

 These are the default options: